keithallatt/HierarchicalMultiLabelClassification/README.md

 The parameter distribution of each decoder component is a follows:

 ## Data

+The dataset we are using is the [Kaggle DBPedia Classes dataset](https://www.kaggle.com/datasets/danofer/dbpedia-classes).
+There are 337739 data points in the dataset.
+240942 (71%) of these points are in the training set, 36003 (11%) are in the validation set and 60794 (18%) are in the test set.
+This is the default split given by Kaggle.
+Each data point in the data set is a 4-tuple with shape (4,).
+It can be represented as: (article, L1, L2, L3) where article is the input Wikipedia article and L1, L2 and L3 are the 3 ground truth labels as outlined in the Introduction.
+Each of the values in the tuple are represented as strings.
+There are 9, 70 and 219 labels in L1, L2 and L3 respectively.
+The 3 most common L1, L2 and L3 labels along with their frequency percentages in the training set are:  L1:  (’Agent’,  51.80%),  (’Place’,19.04%), (’Species’, 8.91%), L2:  (’Athlete’, 12.91%), (’Person’, 8.09%), (’Animal’, 6.09%) and L3:  (’AcademicJournal’, 0.80%), (’Manga’, 0.80%), (’FigureSkater’, 0.80%).
+Note that slightly over half of the articles in the training set have an L1 classification of ’Agent’.
+In the L3 classifications, there is no dominant label since the 3 most common labels all appear in 0.80% of the articles.
+The minimum, maximum and average article length in the training set are:  11, 499 and 102.80 tokens respectively

 We used the [DBPedia Classes Kaggle dataset](https://www.kaggle.com/datasets/danofer/dbpedia-classes) for training and evaluating our model.
 It contains 342780 data points, consisting of a Wikipedia article's summary, and it's